 WordPress is the most popular Content Management System (CMS) in the world.
-It’s become the go-to solution for website builders and creators because it’s easy-to-use, it’s cost-effective, and it’s highly flexible.
+It has become the go-to solution for website builders and creators because it’s easy-to-use, cost-effective, and highly flexible.

 For a better idea of what that means in practical terms, look no further than the expansive library of WordPress plugins and themes that provide WordPress users with countless options for building websites and customizing them with added functionality.

 Many plugins and themes, like WordPress itself, are also free from upfront costs and licensing fees, which ties into the overall cost-savings and ROI WordPress can provide.
 That said, even free plugins and themes require regular maintenance.